Addono/CV/README.md

 # My Curriculum Vitae
 Uses a [CI/CD pipeline](https://gitlab.com/Addono/CV/pipelines) on Gitlab to ensure that the latest version is always tested and available [here](https://cv.aknapen.nl)!

+## Website
+This repository also contains a small website, which can be used to show the PDF full-page in the browser.
+The goal of this website is to improve the experience for mobile devices, as these do not support viewing the PDF in browser.
+Instead, they are prompted with a button to download the PDF or are redirected to LinkedIn.

+There's also a little bit to gain for desktop users, as we do now control routing we can host the PDF anywhere we want and prompt our user to navigate to the root of our deployment, e.g. https://cv.aknapen.nl instead of https://cv.aknapen.nl/cv.pdf.

+The website can be found in the subdirectory `website` and is automatically deployed to Gitlab Pages together with the CV, if you decide to use that as your deployment option.

 ## License

 The original template used for this project is released under the Apache License 2.0 by Harshavardhan Gadgil.
 The website accompanying this CV is build by Adriaan Knapen and released separately under the MIT license.